-Reduced summer monsoon precipitation The reduction in sunlight after large volcanic eruptions cools land more than oceans.
-In the summer, this reduces the temperature contrast between warm continents and cooler oceans, weakening the African and Asian summer monsoon circulation and the resultant precipitation.
-This has been observed after every major volcanic eruption, including 1783 Laki and 1912 Katmai (Oman et al. 2006), 1982 El Chichón (Robock and Liu 1994), and 1991 Pinatubo (Trenberth and Dai 2007).
+Reduced summer monsoon precipitation.
+The reduction in sunlight after large volcanic eruptions cools land more than oceans.
+In the summer, this reduces the temperature contrast between warm continents and cooler oceans, weakening the African and Asian summer monsoon circulation and its resultant precipitation.
+This has been observed after every major volcanic eruption, including 1783 Laki and 1912 Katmai (Oman et al., 2006), 1982 El Chichón (Robock and Liu, 1994), and 1991 Pinatubo (Trenberth and Dai, 2007).
 Anchukaitis et al. (2010) showed the average effect on the summer Asian monsoon using tree rings for many centuries.
-Whether this effect is truly dangerous depends on the proposed SRM strategy, but it would be difficult to design an SRM strategy without negative impacts on precipitation (Ricke et al. 2010).
+Whether this effect is truly dangerous depends on the proposed SRM strategy, but it would be difficult to design an SRM strategy without negative impacts on precipitation (Ricke et al., 2010).

-Destroy ozone, allowing more harmful UV at the surface Observations following the 1982 El Chichón and 1991 Pinatubo eruptions showed additional ozone depletion because of heterogeneous chemistry on the additional stratospheric aerosols, in the same process that produces the spring ozone hole over Antarctica on polar stratospheric clouds (Solomon 1999).
-This has also been simulated in response to SRM (e.g., Tilmes et al. 2008).
+Destroy ozone, allowing more harmful UV at the surface.
+Observations following the 1982 El Chichón and 1991 Pinatubo eruptions showed additional ozone depletion because of heterogeneous chemistry on the additional stratospheric aerosols, in the same process that produces the spring ozone hole over Antarctica on polar stratospheric clouds (Solomon, 1999).
+This has also been simulated in response to SRM (e.g., Tilmes, et al., 2008).

-Produce rapid warming when stopped Observations show that once a volcanic cloud is removed from the atmosphere, the climate system rapidly warms.
-If geoengineering were implemented for a long time and then stopped, this warming rebound would produce a much more rapid climate change than the gradual climate change now happening because of increasing greenhouse gases.
+Produce rapid warming when stopped.
+Observations show that once a volcanic cloud is removed from the atmosphere, the climate system rapidly warms.
+If global warming were balanced by a long-term stratospheric aerosol cloud, balancing a large positive radiative forcing, this warming rebound would produce a much more rapid climate change than the gradual climate change now happening because of increasing greenhouse gases.

-Make the sky white A volcanic aerosol cloud makes the sky whiter, particularly near the Sun, where a large amount of the sunlight is forward scattered (e.g., Plate 3, Robock 2000).
+Make the sky white.
+A volcanic aerosol cloud makes the sky whiter, particularly near the Sun, where a large amount of the sunlight is forward scattered (e.g., Plate 3, Robock, 2000).
 Kravitz et al. (2012) showed that this would also be the case for stratospheric SRM.
-However, it would produce pretty sunsets (Zerefos et al. 2007).
+However, it would produce pretty sunsets (Zerefos et al., 2007).

-Reduce solar power The same process that increases diffuse sunlight reduces direct sunlight, affecting solar thermal electricity generation.
-Murphy (2009) found that for nine solar thermal power plants in California during the summer of 1992 after the 1991 Pinatubo eruption, the summer on-peak capacity was reduced by 34 % from pre-Pinatubo levels, because of a reduction in direct solar radiation.
+Reduce solar power.
+The same process that increases diffuse sunlight reduces direct sunlight, affecting solar thermal electricity generation.
+Murphy (2009) found that for 9 solar thermal power plants in California during the summer of 1992 after the 1991 Pinatubo eruption, the summer on-peak capacity was reduced by 34% from pre-Pinatubo levels.

-Perturb the ecology with more diffuse radiation The same mechanisms that would increase the CO2 sink would affect different plants differently, and the net effect on ecosystems and agriculture is not clear.
+127 Perturb the ecology with more diffuse radiation.
+The same mechanisms that would 128 increase the CO_2 sink would affect different plants differently, and the net effect on ecosystems 129 and agriculture is not clear.
 Certainly there would be changes.

-Damage airplanes flying in the stratosphere Following the 1991 Pinatubo eruption, in addition to direct airplane damage from volcanic ash encounters immediately after the eruption, there was long-term damage to airplanes flying through a dilute sulfuric acid bath, particularly on polar routes where commercial aircraft entered the lower stratosphere.
-For example, this required more frequent replacement of windows after the 1982 El Chichón eruption (Bernard and Rose 1990).
+Damage airplanes flying in the stratosphere.
+Following the 1991 Pinatubo eruption, in addition to direct airplane damage from volcanic ash encounters immediately after the eruption, there was long-term damage to airplanes flying through a dilute sulfuric acid bath, particularly on polar routes where commercial aircraft entered the lower stratosphere.
+This required more frequent replacement of windows and other surfaces (Bernard and Rose, 1996).

-Degrade astronomical observations Any cloud that reflects some sunlight back to space will also reflect starlight.
+Degrade astronomical observations.
+Any cloud that reflects some sunlight back to space will also reflect starlight.
 Furthermore, it will heat the stratosphere, producing enhanced downward longwave radiation, and could impact stratospheric water vapor content; these would affect IR astronomy.
 How important these effects would be for astronomical observations remains to be determined.
 It would be interesting to search for such effects after the 1991 Pinatubo eruption, and determine how such a cloud in the future would affect modern astronomical equipment and stargazing.